usd-comp230/usd-comp230.github.io/pa2/index.md

 You will also answer question on Gradescope regarding the assignment.
 Answer the two questions written below.
 **Make sure to submit
-directly to the Gradescope assignment: "PA2-written"**
+directly to the Gradescope assignment: "PSA-lists-written"**

 1. Describe a mistake you made in your implementation, and how you fixed it.
 (Don't worry even if you think you implementation is incomplete when answering